Photon-HDF5/phconvert/README.md

 The function `save_photon_hdf5()` requires as an argument the data to be saved.
 This input data needs to have the hierarchical structure of a Photon-HDF5 file.
-In practice we use a standard python dict: each item value can be a data field or another dict (in which case it represents an HDF5 group).
-The keys corresponds to the Photon-HDF5 field names.
+In practice we use a standard python dict: each keys is a Photon-HDF5 field name and each value contains data (e.g. array, string, etc..) or another dict (in this case it represents an HDF5 sub-group).
+Similarly, sub-dictionaries contain data or other dict in order to represent the hierachy of Photon-HDF5 files.

 The module `loader` contains loader functions that load data from disk and return a dict object to be passed to `save_photon_hdf5()`.
 These functions can be used as examples